Latte Filters

 capitalize

-Returns a title-cased version of the value.
-Words will start with uppercase letters, all remaining characters are lowercase.
-Requires PHP extension mbstring.
+Words will start with uppercase letters, all remaining characters will be lowercase.
+Requires the mbstring PHP extension.

 {='i like LATTE'|capitalize} {* outputs 'I Like Latte' *}